eliotsykes/rails-activerecord-aerobics/README.md

 Rails ActiveRecord Aerobics is a collection of exercises to help you learn, practice, and master Rails ActiveRecord Querying.

 This is for all Rails developers of all experience levels.
+Consult a medical practitioner before beginning a new fitness program.

 The exercises build on each other to strengthen your query skills bit-by-bit.
 Take them as fast or as slow as you like.